History of Christianity: First century

-In the early centuries, the languages most used to spread Christianity were Greek, Syriac (a form of Aramaic), and Latin.
+In the early centuries, the languages most used by Christianity were Greek, Syriac (a form of Aramaic), and Latin.
 Christian writings in Koine Greek, including the four gospels (the accounts of Jesus' ministry), letters of Paul, and letters attributed to other early Christian leaders, were written in the first century and had considerable authority, even in the formative period.
 Letters sent by Paul the Apostle to Christian communities were circulating in collected form by the end of the first century.